 When you work for Winrock, we expect you to be working and available during the hours agreed to, typically between 8 and 5 pm.
 "Second jobs," sometimes called "side gigs" or additional/outside employment, may negatively impact the quality of work provided by you to Winrock, whether that is your time or attention to detail.
 Second jobs also may impose risks to Winrock's nonprofit status.
-Therefore prior to engaging in a second job you must obtain approval from the CR&CO.
+Therefore prior to engaging in a second job you must obtain approval from the Risk and Compliance Office.
 Even second jobs that happen after your working hours, and the weekend, must be disclosed and approved.
-Note: This does not apply to hobbies, volunteer work, or de minimus activities (for example, one hour a month would be de minimus).
-This only applies to Winrock employees, not their families.
+Note: This does not apply to hobbies, volunteer work or de minimus activities (for example, one hour a month would be de minimus unless working for a competitor, customer, third party, funder, subcontractor, subawardee, or grantee).
+This only applies to Winrock employees, not to their families.

 Winrock employees must disclose and discuss second jobs with their manager.
-To proceed, the second job impact must be mitigated and approved by your manager and by the Chief Risk and Compliance Officer.
-For approval use this form [link].
+To proceed, the second job impact must be mitigated and approved by management and by the Risk and Compliance Office.
+For approval use this form Winrock Conflict of Interest Disclosure for Second Jobs v.2 12.1.
+2022.docx (sharepoint.com)